coreboot/coreboot/Documentation/mainboard/ocp/deltalake.md

 VPD variables supported are:
 - firmware_version: This variable holds overall firmware version. coreboot uses that value to populate smbios type 1 version field.
+- DeltaLake specific VPDs: check mb/ocp/deltalake/vpd.h.

 ## Known issues
-- Even though CPX-SP FSP is based on FSP 2.2 framework, it does not support FSP_USES_CB_STACK.
-An IPS ticket is filed with Intel.
-- VT-d is not supported.
-An IPS ticket is filed with Intel.
-- PCIe bifuration is not supported.
-An IPS ticket is filed with Intel.
 - ME based power capping.
 This is a bug in ME.
 An IPS ticket is filed with Intel.
-- RO_VPD region as well as other RO regions are not write protected.
 - HECI is not set up correctly, so BMC is not able to get PCH and DIMM temperature sensor readings.
+An IPS ticket is filed.

 ## Feature gaps
-- Delta Lake DVT is not supported, as we only have Delta Lake EVT servers at the moment.
 - SMBIOS:
-    - Type 7 -- Cache Information
+    - Type 16 -- Physical Memory Array
     - Type 17 -- Memory Device
-    - Type 38 -- IPMI Device Information
+    - Type 19 -- Memory Array Mapped Address
     - Type 41 -- Onboard Devices Extended Information
-- ACPI:
-    - DMAR
+- Hardware error injection, detection, reporting
 - PFR/CBnT
+- RO_VPD region as well as other RO regions are not write protected.

 ## Technology